 Find the Right People

-Jason Chaffetz is a contributor for the Fox News Channel and author of The New York Times best-seller The Deep State: How an Army of Bureaucrats Protected Barak Obama and Is Working to Destroy the Trump Agenda.
-He also served as a fellow at the Harvard Kennedy School of Government.
+Jason Chaffetz is a contributor for the Fox News Channel and author of two New York Times best-sellers, Power Grab: The Liberal Scheme to Undermine Trump, the GOP, and Our Republic and The Deep State: How an Army of Bureaucrats Protected Barack Obama and Is Working to Destroy the Trump Agenda.

 Prior to Congress, he was Chief of Staff to the Governor of Utah.
 A former placekicker on the Brigham Young University Football Team, he earned his BA in Communications in 1989 and then joined the local business community for 16 years before entering the public sector.

 President Trump – Tweets & Beats

 Former Congressman Chaffetz provides insight to today’s biggest issues and topics.
 Leaning on his eight years in Congress and his more recent personal interactions with the previous and current President, Chaffetz provides perspective to what is really happening, and not happening, in Washington D.C.
 From the latest on Twitter to the beat of the nation, he does it for Fox News and he will convey the same candor with your audience.
 Jason will share personal stories, analysis, predictions and answer questions from the audience.

 The Deep State: How it protected President Obama & how it fights President Trump

 You’ve likely heard of the “deep state,” but what is it, how does it work, and how does it impact your life?
 As the Chairman of the Oversight & Government Reform Committee in the House of Representatives, former Congressman Chaffetz shares the stories and insight while articulating what we need to do about it.